Bulat-Ziganshin/Compression-Research/algo_mtf/README.md

 ### CPU implementations

+Current CPU MTF implementations:
-The first one included is [mtf_cpu_bsc], borrowed from BSC 3.1.
+* [mtf_cpu_bsc] - borrowed from BSC 3.1
-Another one is [mtf_cpu_shelwien], vectorizable constant-speed algo developed by Eugene Shelwien.
+* [mtf_cpu_shelwien] - vectorizable constant-speed algo developed by Eugene Shelwien
+* [mtf_cpu_shelwien2] - the same plus checking 2 input symbols simultaneously

-Further CPU optimizations:
+Further optimizations:
-* use SSE/AVX to check 16-32 positions simultaneously (PCMPEQB+PMOVMSKB)
+- use SSE/AVX to check 16-32 positions simultaneously (PCMPEQB+PMOVMSKB+TZCNT+Jxx)
-* check multiple symbols/buffers simultaneously in order to increase ILP
+- check multiple symbols/buffers simultaneously in order to increase ILP
-* use PCMPSTR instructions to compare multiple symbols against multiple positions
+- use PCMPSTR instructions to compare multiple symbols against multiple positions
+- SRC (sorted MTF) require storing `64*256` intermediate bytes, with full 64-byte lines stored to the memory, like in the radix sort

+Combined algo:
+- check for first 32 ranks using MTF queue in AVX2 register or two SSE2 registers, going into shelwien cycle only for rare ranks>32
+- in order to provide sufficient ILP to deal with delays of PCMPEQB+PMOVMSKB+TZCNT+Jxx, interleave processing of 2 symbols from each of 2 blocks

-### GPU implementations
+### CUDA implementations

-Current GPU MTF implementations:
+Current CUDA MTF implementations:
 * [mtf_cuda_scalar] - processes single buffer per warp, comparing 32 mtf positions in single operation
 * [mtf_cuda_2symbols] - the same, but checks 2 input symbols interleaved, increasing ILP
 * [mtf_cuda_2buffers] - the same, but processes 2 buffers interleaved, increasing ILP